 - Conservation: White to yellow cliffs, small hoodoo formations and fluvial deposits of eroded volcanic ash are found in the park.
 The area is south facing with dry plant communities such as choke cherry, Saskatoon berry and Douglas-fir.
 The formations are extremely sensitive to erosion and damage by hiking boots.
 Please view, as opposed to climbing or biking.

 - General Wildlife, Marine & Outdoor Ethics Information

 Management PlanningManagement Planning Information

-- Approved Management Direction Statement is available in pdf format.
+- The approved Castle Rock Hoodoos Provincial Park Management Direction Statement [PDF 151KB] is available online in PDF format.

 Activities Available at this Park

 Hunting is permitted only during lawful game hunting season.
 Check the Hunting and Trapping regulations for more information.

 Pets on Leash

 Backcountry areas are rarely suited for dogs due to wildlife issues and the potential for problems with bears.
 Pets/domestic animals must be on a leash at all times.